USAJOBS/help-center/how-to/account/documents/upload.md

 * Read Adobe’s tutorial on [how to reduce PDF file size](https://acrobatusers.com/tutorials/reducing-file-size){:target="_blank"}.
 * Print your document, scan it (if you have a personal scanner) and save it at a smaller size.
 * Use a smaller image format.
 Different image formats have varying sizes – JPEG files typically are the largest and PNG files are the smallest.
 * Take your document to an office supply store (i.e. Staples, FedEx Office/Kinkos) and ask them to shrink the document size for you and save it to a disk or flash drive.
-Make sure you tell the office tech the document can’t exceed 3MB (3,072 KB).
+Make sure you tell the office tech the document can’t exceed 5MB.

 **Transcripts**